open-sauced/beybot/README.md

 # How can I implement this in my chat?

-Before I jump into I code, I need to share some of the streaming basics.
+Before I jump into the code, I need to share some of the streaming basics.

 ## OBS Studio